 Virupaksha & Mallikarjuna Temple, Pattadakal, Karnataka

-Pattadakal in Karnataka is often referred as the laboratory of Indian Temple Architecture.
+Pattadakal in Karnataka is often referred to as the laboratory of Indian Temple Architecture.
 Located almost in the center of Karnataka, you can find both North Indian Nagar Style and South Indian Dravidian style of temple architecture here.
 Pattadakal is a group of Indian monuments most of which are the temple that has been built by the Chalukyan kings between 7-9th CE.
 However, two important temples here – Mallikarjuna temple and Virupaksha temple were built by the two queens of Vikramaditya II.

 Queen Lokmahadevi built the Virupaksha temple in Dravidian style.
 It is said that the Virupaksha temple took inspiration from Kailashnatha temple at Kanchipuram.
 And later served as a model for Kailash temple at Ellora.
 In fact, the temple is sometimes called Lokeshwara temple – commemorating the queen who built it.

 Mallikarjuna Temple was built by the queen Trilokmahadevi.
-It is similar to Virupaksha temple, just a bit smaller.
+It is similar to the Virupaksha temple, just a bit smaller.

 The reason the queens built these temples – well they were celebrating husband Vikramaditya’s victory over the Pallavas of Kanchipuram.
-Does it have anything to do with the temple taking inspiration from a Pallava temple – well we can only speculate.
+Does it have anything to do with the temple taking inspiration from a Pallava temple – well we can only speculate?

 Just think of the influence queens had on the temple architecture of India.
 Imagine about 1300 years back the queens knew about the temples at Kanchipuram.
 And could derive the influences and create a unique temple that would continue to inspire for thousands of years.

-Pattadakal is also a UNESCO World heritage site.
+Pattadakal is also a UNESCO World Heritage site.